 typical session will take 10 to 30 minutes.

-The number of treatments will depend on the type and size of the pigmented lesion but typically 1 to 3 sessions are required at 4 to 6 week intervals.
+The number of treatments will depend on the type and size of the pigmented lesion but typically 1 to 2 sessions are required.